kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 In the Pod-group reconciler:
 1. If the Pod is not terminated, create a Workload for the pod group if one does not exist.
-2. If the Pod is
-   - Failed, or
-   - Succeeded and (the Workload doesn't exist or the workload is finished) Then remove the finalizer.
+2. If the Pod is terminated and (the Workload doesn't exist or the workload is finished), then remove the finalizer.
 3. Build the in-memory Workload.
 If its podset counters are greater than the stored Workload, then evict the Workload.
 4. For gated pods: